 Harvest is always a very busy time on the farm, so we need quick meal ideas.
 Pork chops are a go in our house because they cook so quickly, taste so good and pair with a variety of great flavors!
-These pork chops that are 3/4″ thick seriously only took seven minutes to cook.
+This recipe for Easy Caramel Apple Pork Chops that are 3/4″ thick seriously only took seven minutes to cook.

 When the weather is good, all of our time and effort seem to be focused on getting corn and soybeans harvested.
 After a rain when the fields are too wet to keep harvesting we get a break for a day or two.
 We like to go to a local orchard and pick apples.
 My family seems to pick far more apples than we need, so this is one of my go to meals.

 How to Cook Pork Chops in a Skillet

 The key to success in this recipe is to remember that these chops really are done and properly cooked after 7 min.
 I set the pork chops out on the counter when I got home from work so that they can get closer to room temperature.
 I got the kids settled, cleaned up the items we carry in from the day.
 I turned the skillet on medium high heat, opened the chops and put them in the skillet.
 I added salt and pepper in the skillet, cut the apples and set the table while the chops were cooking.
 I will say that a good skillet is key to this recipe and I love my Scanpan.
 It heats up very quickly and cooks evenly!

 That’s right, these chops are succulent because they are properly cooked.
 I used a meat thermometer and removed from the heat at 145 degrees Fahrenheit.
 In my skillet that only took seven minutes.
 These chops were so juicy and the apples add such a nice flavor to the meal.

 *Note that we use referral links to products that we enjoy.

 This is an easy fall recipe.
 My family loves tender pork chops and these cook in only 7 minutes!
 The apples add a sweet flavor to the meal.